ramses-rf/ramses_rf/README.md

 ## Installation

 To use the `ramses_rf` Integration in Home Assistant, just install `Ramses RF` from HACS.
-It will take care of installating this library.
+It will take care of installing this library.
 See the [`Ramses_cc wiki`](https://github.com/zxdavb/ramses_cc/wiki/1.-Installation) for details.

 To run the `ramses_rf` client or study the code:
 ```